 I will refer to the stages of the classic circuit.

-Stage 1: Weissenhohe to Thuisbrunn (9-10km) You can follow few a different paths but I found it best to take the longer (more scenic) route to Gräfenberg.
+Stage 1: Weissenhohe to Gräfenberg (3 km) You can follow few a different paths but I found it best to take the longer (more scenic) route to Gräfenberg.
 You walk past the Kloster (monastery) this way and can view it while it’s open.
 You could eat/drink at the Kloster brewery but I’d suggest finishing there.
-Once in Gräfenberg, follow the Fünf Seidla signs that say “Variante” towards Neusles.
-This is a longer route but quite nice.
-It does not pass any breweries but you enter Thuisbrunn with great views of the castle.
-Do NOT follow the sign that says Elch-Bräu 500m this way or you will miss the views and won’t save all that much walking.
+Either way, you will continue past it and climb up over a hill which gives you views over the valley and back towards the monastery before dropping down into Gräfenberg.

 Stage 2: Thuisbrunn to Hohenschwärz (2km).
 This is a short pretty stretch of the trail.
 If you wanted another beer at Elch-Bräu but didn’t have it, your second brewery (Hofmann) is waiting for you here.